LTS5/cfflib/doc/source/createconnectomefile.rst

 Add a network
 =============

-To add a network to you connectome object, you have to create a CNetwork object.
+To add a network to your connectome object, you have to create a **CNetwork** object.
 This object has three required parameters:

     - *name* : the unique name of this network, **mynetwork** by default